 A salt and pepper pot for the king and queen.
 A vase for the prince.
 A matchbox for the servant.
 A kitchen table for a stage.

-In this ‘At Home’ edition of Complete Works, the dramatis personae of household objects return to a domestic setting in a unique staging directly from the performers’ homes to yours.
+In this ‘At Home’ edition of Complete Works, the dramatis personae of household objects returned to a domestic setting in a unique staging directly from the performers’ homes to yours.

 Originally conceived in 2015, in Complete Works six performers create condensed versions of all of the Shakespeare plays, comically and intimately retelling them, using a collection of everyday objects as stand-ins for the characters on the one metre stage of a table top.

 Complete Works has been performed in theatre spaces across the world as well as being webcast to thousands of international viewers, however, while a global pandemic has shut down stages everywhere, the piece finds an intimate new life by ‘coming home’.
 Rather than a table set against the red drapes of a theatre, the objects find their starting positions on Terry’s kitchen table or Jerry’s desk as if they’d just been taken down from the surrounding shelves and cupboards of each performers’ home.

 The launch of the Culture Salons series as part of the Season marks an important step in securing the sustainability of the bilateral cultural relationship and will have a legacy beyond 2020.

 Friday 25 September: 14.30–15.45 (CET)